-It is not advisable to lease a vehicle before buying it, although that option is available.
-At the end of the lease, the auto may still offer an enjoyable driving experience and perform well.
-The leaser may opt to keep the vehicle and agree to pay or finance the residual value.
+It is not advisable to lease before buying, although that option is available.
+At the end of the lease, the automobile may still offer an enjoyable driving experience and perform well.
+The leaser may opt to keep it and agree to pay or finance the residual value.
 Although first-hand experience of the car's history is valuable, it requires an objective comparison of similar used vehicles to make an informed decision.
-By initially leasing, and then later buying the car, an owner opts to pay the highest overall price for a vehicle and will enter into two contracts for the same item.
-If choosing to do so, expect to pay several hundred to a few thousand dollars over the money-saving deal new car purchasers always seem to achieve.
+By initially leasing, and then later buying it, an owner opts to pay the highest overall price and will enter into two contracts for the same item.
+If choosing to do so, expect to pay several hundred to a few thousand dollars over the money-saving deal new car purchasers frequently seem to achieve.

-Buying a Used Vehicle: Purchasing something after it has already experienced its highest depreciation makes perfect sense and is still the first choice of many seasoned car buyers.
+Purchasing something after it has already experienced its highest depreciation makes perfect sense and is still the first choice of many seasoned buyers.

 Through the course of crunching numbers, or personal preference, one may find used cars more appealing than a factory-fresh model.
-When going this route, consider buying a one to three year old car that still has some original factory warranty in place.
-This assures the new owner will have time to schedule a comprehensive inspection and any necessary repair of the vehicle's vital systems at the manufacturer's expense.
-This also allows a chance to correct any rattles and quirks still warrantied.
-If the prospect of more frequent maintenance appointments is discouraging, consider it may be the only way to drive away in one of your favorite models from an earlier year which would be prohibitive in the new car category.
+When going this route, consider buying something one to three years old that still has some original factory warranty in place.
+This assures the new owner will have time to schedule a comprehensive inspection and any necessary repair of vital systems at the manufacturer's expense.
+This also allows a chance to correct any rattles and quirks while still warrantied.
+If the prospect of more frequent maintenance appointments is discouraging, consider it may be the only way to drive away in one of your favorite models from an earlier year which would be cost prohibitive in the new car category.

 When considering a used vehicle, schedule a mechanic, unassociated with the dealer or seller, to do a diagnostic and over-all inspection.
-On-line research can reveal the TMV (true market value) and the service history of the vehicle through websites like Kelly Blue Book or Edmunds
+Online research can reveal the true market value (TMV) and the service history of the vehicle through websites like Kelly Blue Book or Edmunds

-There are also telltale signs that can be spotted to determine if a vehicle needs repair or has had major body work.
+There are also telltale signs that can be spotted to determine if repairs are needed or if it has had major body work.

-There is also a substantial database of Manufacturer Certified Pre-Owned Vehicles available to find a car.
-These vehicles either have a portion of the original warranty and/or a new extended warranty option.
-CPO programs can offer a safe method of buying a used car by providing certification of the car's condition with a scaled-down version of new-car benefits like extended warranty coverage, rebates, special financing and buying incentives.
+There is also a substantial database of Manufacturer Certified Pre-Owned Vehicles available.
+They either have a portion of the original warranty and/or a new extended warranty option.
+CPO programs can offer a safe method of buying a used car by providing certification of its condition with a scaled-down version of new-car benefits like extended warranty coverage, rebates, special financing and buying incentives.
 Since these programs can vary from dealer to dealer, consider employing these tips when choosing a certified pre-owned vehicle:

-A popular website making strides in the CPO market is Intellichoice.com, with a large portion of its website devoted to rating and reviewing certified pre-owned cars.
-When considering the purchase of a manufacturer CPO vehicle, be aware that each vehicle's extended warranty and financing options will vary from dealer to dealer as there are no across-the-board guidelines in place for certified pre-owned vehicles.
+A popular website making strides in the CPO market is Intellichoice.com, with a large portion of its website devoted to rating and reviewing certified pre-owned vehicles.
+When considering the purchase of a manufacturer CPO model, be aware extended warranty and financing options vary from dealer to dealer as there are no across-the-board guidelines in place.

-Usually, the purchaser will have a vehicle with re-sale value to sell which will offset the down payment required.
+Usually, the purchaser will have a trade-in with re-sale value to sell which will offset the down payment required.
 Each transaction deserves full attention to detail.
-Prior to selling one's current car, locate all maintenance, parts and service receipts and organize them into chronological order for quick reference.
-If the car has a clean history, it may warrant the purchase of the vehicle's' Autocheck or Carfax report as a testimonial to be shared on the spot while showing the vehicle.
-Do the on-line research to obtain the TMV of your trade-in.
-Determine the marketable level of your car's condition to set a reasonable asking price.
+Prior to selling, locate all maintenance, parts and service receipts and organize them into chronological order for quick reference.
+If it has a clean history, it may warrant the purchase of Autocheck or Carfax reports as testimonials to be shared on the spot while showing the vehicle.
+Do the online research to obtain the TMV of your trade-in.
+Determine the marketable level of its condition to set a reasonable asking price.

-When listing your car for sale, consider some of the free on-line sites marketed locally through social media and community bulletin boards.
+When listing for sale, consider some of the free online sites marketed locally through social media and community bulletin boards.
 If professional assistance is needed with the selling process, sites specifically dedicated to buying and selling used cars, like CarMax or AutoNation Direct can help.
 Those types of websites require subscriptions/fees for their service, but earn their commissions by simplifying the seller's experience.
-There are also some auction websites, like EBay.com,.also proclaiming a spot in the automotive sales catagory.
+There are also some auction websites, like EBay.com, which also proclaiming a spot in the catagory.

 Always provide current interior and exterior photos, including the dashboard and back seat.
-There are other options that can provide both on-line and local exposure, such as News on Wheels.
-When opting to place a plastic for sale sign on the car, take the time to print well-thought out information, like price, mileage and that it is legible from the road.
+There are other options that can provide both online and local exposure, such as News on Wheels.
+When opting to place a plastic for sale sign, take the time to print well-thought out information, like price, mileage and that it is legible from the road.
 This may be an advisable method if it's parked in a highly-visible location during regular work hours.
 Resist the urge to say "Make Best Offer," which requires more time to process all of the non-qualified responses.
 List a contact phone number, include the area code and if space allows, mention the best time range to call.

 In a transportationally-challenged situation, the owner must find reliable mechanics that won't overcharge for their services.
 A minimum of three estimates should be obtained before deciding on the next course of action.
 When possible, make temporary transportation arrangements until the cost of repairs can be determined, to resist the impulse of accepting the first quote.
 Often, insurance policies and auto club memberships include a rental car rider for a specified number of days, depending on the circumstances.

 The exception to this scenario is when the life expectancy of an automobile comes under scrutiny.
 Perhaps the repair estimates have all proclaimed a list of problems that require two or more pages to itemize and a mechanic to interpret each line item.
 In this situation, determine the overall value of vehicle, after repairs are completed, utilizing TMV tools, and do the math.
-Depending on the year and condition of the car, it may be wise to repair and replace it with a newer model, or perhaps sell it for the used parts that still hold value in that market.
+Depending on year and condition, it may be wise to repair and replace it with a newer model, or perhaps sell it for the used parts that still hold value in that market.

-On-Line Adventure: Over the past decade, automobile-purchasing websites have almost tripled, with their own slice of pie carved from mouse clicks and search engine optimizers (SEO).
+Over the past decade, automobile-purchasing websites have almost tripled, with their own slice of pie carved from mouse clicks.